Formula One

-Formula One (F1) is the highest class of worldwide racing for open-wheel, single-seater formula racing cars sanctioned by the Fédération Internationale de l'Automobile (FIA).
+Formula One (F1) is the highest class of worldwide racing for open-wheel, single-seater formula racing cars run by the Formula One Group and sanctioned by the Fédération Internationale de l'Automobile (FIA).
 The FIA Formula One World Championship has been one of the world's premier forms of motorsport since its inaugural running in 1950 and is often considered to be the pinnacle of motorsport.
 The word formula in the name refers to the set of rules all participant cars must follow.
 A Formula One season consists of a series of races, known as Grands Prix.
-Grands Prix take place in multiple countries and continents on either purpose-built circuits or closed roads.
+Grands Prix take place in multiple countries and continents on either purpose-built circuits or closed roads, as street circuits.

 A points scoring system is used at Grands Prix to determine two annual World Championships: one for the drivers, and one for the constructors—now synonymous with teams.
-Each driver must hold a valid Super Licence, the highest class of racing licence the FIA issues, and the races must be held on Grade One tracks, the highest grade rating the FIA issues for tracks.
+Each driver must hold a valid Super Licence, the highest class of racing licence the FIA issues, and the races must be held on Grade One tracks, the highest grade rating the FIA issues for circuits.

+The commercial rights to F1 are leased to Liberty Media Corporation, acquired in 2017 for an estimated $8 billion, previously owned by British business magnate Bernie Ecclestone.
+The new ownership added six Grands Prix to the calendar: Miami, Las Vegas, Saudi Arabia, Qatar, Dutch and Barcelona-Catalunya.